Skip to content

 "The Best Exhibition I Have Ever Seen."

-Internationally exhibited, and with over 150,000 visitors to date, through its twenty-five striking images and poignant personal memoirs, this multi-layered project lays bare, the societal impact of war in the years after the Armistice.
+Internationally exhibited, and with over 150,000 visitors to date, through its twenty-five striking images and poignant personal memoirs, this multi-layered project takes a novel approach to explain a less understood, but globally relevant tragedy.

 A compelling, visual exploration of post-conflict achievement and reconciliation, Recovering The Past brings the past and present together through a series of striking montage images.

-Interviewed in 1974 – more than fifty years after the Armistice – Australian First World War veteran Jim McPhee said:
+Millions in number, and from conflicts the world-over, the voices of wars’ victims are rarely heard.
+In 1974 – more than fifty years after the Armistice – Australian First World War veteran Jim McPhee said:

 “We thought we managed alright, kept the awful things out of minds, but now I’m an old man they come out from where I hid them.
 Every night.”

 Amputee servicemen of the Great War.
-There is no dedicated memorial to a wars’ survivors; it’s traumatised returning personnel, war-widows and orphans, and grieving mothers for lost sons are largely forgotten.
+There is no dedicated memorial to wars’ survivors; it’s traumatised returning personnel, war-widows and orphans, and those grief-stricken through loss, are largely forgotten.
 Recovering The Past raises their profile, bringing their less-appreciated plight to the fore.

 Recovering The Past is an exhibition like no other.
-Produced alongside the personnel of the Belgian army’s bomb-disposal team, the work takes its viewer on a journey through the complex and high-risk operation to recover and destroy century-old, unexploded ammunition from the fields of Flanders.
+Produced in coordination with the Belgian army’s bomb-disposal team, the project takes its viewer on a pictorial journey through the complex and high-risk operation to recover and destroy century-old, unexploded ammunition from the former battlefields of Flanders.

 “I make several hundred collections of shells from the Flanders region each year…”